 Step 1: Faculty will complete the Settlement of a Charge of Academic Dishonesty (SCAD) form.
-Forms are available in the Office of Educational Services.
+Forms are available in Faculty Resources in Moodle.

-Step 2: Faculty will determine if this is a campus wide first offense by verifying student status in the central repository located in Building 5.
-If it is determined this is a first offense for the student, faculty may impose the sanction of (a) a reduced grade other than a zero on the assignment or (b) a zero on the assignment.
-SCAD is submitted to the central repository.
+Step 2: Faculty will determine if this is a campus wide first offense by verifying student status in the online central repository managed by Educational Services.
+If it is determined this is a first offense for the student, faculty may impose the sanction of (a) a reduced grade other than a zero on the assignment/assignments or (b) a zero on the assignment/assignments.
+SCAD is submitted to Educational Services for upload to the online repository.